 No summer rays.
 No sunscreen needed.
 No problem.
 False!
 Any dermatologist will tell you that protecting your skin against UV damage is important year round.
 Sun damaged skin is easily agitated and dried out.
 Plus, it speeds up the process for wrinkles and premature aging.

 So when life takes you outdoors, protect your face by using a high SPF sunscreen with all natural ingredients.
 Your future skin will thank you.

-No matter how much you moisturize, dead skin cells will continue to accumulate on your face.
-This is why exfoliation is a key step that should be a consistent part of your skin care routine.
+No matter how much you moisturize, dead skin cells will continue to build up on your face.
+This is why exfoliating is a key addition to your skincare routine.

 We’ve got two ways for you to exfoliate this winter (and all year long).

 Our Silvertip Synthetic Shave Brush is one of the best ways we’ve found to gently exfoliate every time we shave.
 Using a brush to apply shaving cream sweeps away the dirt that builds up on the surface of your skin and around the hairs.
 Our Brush has thick but soft bristles that clean your skin while prepping your beard for a single edge shave.
 Use a circular motion to easily sweep off all those dead skin cells.